nano2nd-del/f.i.t.e_falloutistooeasy/Addictol SSE42/read.md

 This repository contains a custom Addictol configuration and patched DLL designed to stabilize Fallout 4 (1.11.221) on modern setups.
 The goal was to eliminate the UI and Scaleform crashes that I only seemed to have.

-This config is tuned specifically for:
+This config is specifically for:

 Pip‑Boy camera issues
 Terminal white screens
 Scaleform/BSScaleformTextureManager crashes
 BA2 decompression instability
 General UI timing problems

-If you’ve been dealing with any of those, this setup should save you a headache.

 What This Includes
 Addictol.toml